Find out what you need to do to get married or form a civil partnership.

 Monday to Friday, 9am to 4pm

-Keynsham One Stop Shop, Keynsham Civic Centre, Market Walk, Keynsham BS31 1FS
+Keynsham Information and Advice Service, Keynsham Civic Centre, Market Walk, Keynsham BS31 1FS

-Midsomer Norton Library and Information Service, The Hollies, High Street, Midsomer Norton BA3 2DP
+Midsomer Norton Information and Advice Service, The Hollies, High Street, Midsomer Norton BA3 2DP

 Once you have booked (or provisionally booked) your venue, you then need to book a registrar to conduct your marriage or ceremony (there is a fee for this which is explained below).
 Civil ceremonies are conducted by registration officers (registrars) and are non-religious.